 - Take your shoes off when you come into the house to minimize tracking in fertility-harming pesticides.

+Click here to see all the non-toxic products we use in our house!
 Are you making a switch to safe cleaning products to protect your fertility?
 Are you already cleaning with vinegar and baking soda?
 Leave a comment telling us how!